 Google Drive vs Microsoft Word might be a daily bout of two office suites, but the two powerhouses are finally playing nice.
-You can now open Word, Excel, and PowerPoint files stored on the Drive, work on them in Microsoft Office and share them back via Google drive.
-It’s all thanks to a handy plug-in that’s imaginatively named as — Google Drive plug-in for Microsoft Office.
+You can upload Word, Excel, and PowerPoint files to Google Drive and work on them in the cloud as you would in any other Google Drive shared file.

-Office document stored on the Drive are also version controlled.
+All updates are saved to the files in their original format.
+Office documents stored on the Drive are also version controlled.
 You can track previous versions of an Office file, or go back to an older version.
-When you want to work on a Google document, it opens in the appropriate Google Drive program in a separate browser window.

 Image Credit: jigsaw puzzle by Rido via Shutterstock